christabor/flask_jsondash/README.md

 ### Using the demo mode

-If you append the query argument `jsondash_demo_mode` to your url (e.g. `...?jsondash_demo_mode`, the UI will automatically hide any dashboard edit buttons and back button.
+If you append the query argument `jsondash_demo_mode=1` to your url (e.g. `...?jsondash_demo_mode=1`, the UI will automatically hide any dashboard edit buttons and back button.
 This can be used for example, for displaying on a mounted screen to hide extraneous details.

 ### Using gist.github.com